 In December 2020, we entered into our first long-term lease agreement of 900 MHz Broadband Spectrum with Ameren.
 The Ameren Agreements will enable Ameren to deploy a private LTE network in its service territories in Missouri and Illinois, covering approximately 7.5 million people.
 Each Ameren Agreement is for a term of up to 40 years, consisting of an initial term of 30 years, with a 10-year renewal option for an additional payment.
 The scheduled prepayments for the 30-year initial terms of the Ameren Agreements total \$47.7 million, of which \$0.3 million was received by us in February 2021, \$5.4 million in September 2021 and \$17.2 million in October 2021.
 The prepayments received to date encompass the initial upfront payment(s) due upon signing of the Ameren Agreements and payments for delivery of the relevant 1.4 x 1.4 cleared spectrum in several metropolitan counties throughout Missouri and Illinois, in accordance with the terms of the Ameren Agreements.
 The remaining prepayments for the 30-year initial term are due by mid-2026, per the terms of the Ameren Agreements and as we deliver the relevant cleared 900 MHz Broadband Spectrum and the associated broadband licenses.
 We are working with incumbents to clear the 900 MHz Broadband Spectrum allocation in Ameren's service territory.
 In August 2021, the FCC granted the first 900 MHz broadband licenses to us for several counties in Ameren's service territory, for which the Ameren Agreements were also subsequently approved by the FCC.
-We expect to recognize revenue from the Ameren Agreements on April 23, 2021, and Ameren's board of directors approved the Ameren Agreements.
+We expect to recognize revenue from the Ameren Agreements commencing in the second half of fiscal year 2022.
+Revenue will be recognized as cleared 900 MHz Broadband Spectrum and the associated broadband licenses are delivered based on straight-line amortization over the initial 30-year terms of the Ameren Agreements.
 Our Board approved the Ameren Agreements on April 23, 2021, and Ameren's board of directors approved the Ameren Agreements on May 6, 2021.